nori-dot-eco/contracts/docs/Market.md

 ```

 Sets the current value of the priority restricted threshold, which is the amount of inventory
-that will always be reserved to sell only to buyers with the `ALLOWLIST_ROLE` role.
+that will always be reserved to sell only to buyers with the `PRIORITY_ALLOWLIST_ROLE` role.

 <i>Emits a `SetPriorityRestrictedThreshold` event.